Na-Hikari/Rucoy-Online-Lizards-Pathfinder/README.md

 ## HOW TO USE
 * Search using current and destination location.
 * Banner links you to Rucoyonline.com
-* Audio Player has 16 available MP3 files from the games audio.
+* Audio Player has 16 available MP3 files from Rucoy Online's in-game audio.